lininglouis/faster-rcnn.pytorch.nl/README.md

 # A *Faster* Pytorch Implementation of Faster R-CNN

+# this is a modified version of faster-rcnn in pytorch by jwyang
+* I added my own data format
+*

 ## Introduction

 ### :boom: Good news!
 This repo supports pytorch-1.0 now!!!
 We borrowed some code and techniques from [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
 Just go to pytorch-1.0 branch!